-If you decide not to attend Upstate Medical University, it is your obligation to properly withdraw through the appropriate office.
-Non-attendance of classes does not classify as an official withdrawal, and does not relieve the student of his or her financial obligation or entitle the student to a refund.
+If you decide not to attend Upstate Medical University, it is your obligation to officially withdraw through the appropriate offices.
+Non-attendance of classes does not classify as an official withdrawal and does not relieve the student of the financial obligation or entitle the student to a refund.

 The Tuition Liability/Refund Schedule below indicates 0% liability is for the first week of classes only.
 The first week of classes is defined as the first seven calendar days of the semester.
-During 0% liability, refunds will be processed and charges removed for tuition and all fees.
-After 0% liability, tuition will be prorated according to the schedule below, and all fees are non-refundable.
-After 100% liability, a student is liable for tuition and fees in full.
-Students who register for courses and who do not file the appropriate withdrawal or do not drop before the end of the fourth week of classes are liable for their full charges.
+During 0% liability, refunds will be processed and charges removed for tuition and all fees (including the disability fee).
+After 0% liability, tuition will be pro-rated according to the schedule below, and all fees are non-refundable with the exception of the disability fee.
+After 100% liability, a student is liable for tuition and fees in full including disability.
+Students who register for courses and do not file the appropriate withdrawal or do not drop before the end of the fourth week of classes are liable for their full charges.

 Refunds will not be made to students who do not attend classes and have not completed the required withdrawal procedure.
 No refunds will be issued until after the drop/add period.

 The academic deadline is not related to the deadlines for determining tuition liability.

 |1st week||100% refund||0% liability||0% liability|

 |4th week||30% refund||70% liability||100% liability|

 |5th week||0% refund||No refund||No refund|